Seneca-ICTOER/OSL745/docs/Labs/lab1.md

 ### Main Objectives

-- Create a bootable USB drive of Debian 12 using Rufus.
+- Create a bootable USB drive of Ubuntu using Rufus.
-- **Correctly install Debian 12 (debhost)** on your SSD and check that it boots correctly.
+- **Correctly install Ubuntu (ubuhost)** on your SSD and check that it boots correctly.
 - Note common Linux commands and record them in your lab logbook.
-- Use **scripts** to generate a post-install report for your Debian 12 host.
+- Use **scripts** to generate a post-install report for your Ubuntu host.
 - **Disable Linux Kernel security enhancements** to allow for more experimentation.

 ### Minimum Required Materials

 1. **Solid State Drive** Minimum Size: 240GB
 2. **SATA-to-USB Connector** to connect your SSD to the Seneca Lab computer
-3. **USB Flash drive** to install Debian 12 installation image
+3. **USB Flash drive** to install Ubuntu installation image
 4. **Lab Logbook** [(Click Here to Download)](/files/OSL740-Logbook-Online.docx)

 ### Linux Command Reference